kalsan/fotosort/README.md

 If you have a mix of random and event-style pictures on your phone or camera, don't worry.
 Thanks to *permanent* target folders (family, dog, kitty) and *temporary* ones (your trip to the Everest), your list of proposed target directories is always down to the relevant ones.
 Just type a part of a word that occurs in path of your desired directory (e.g. "fam" for family) and the current picture will be moved there as soon as you press return.

-# Prepare to run Fotosort
+# Installing Fotosort

-You will need python3 and to run `pip install -r requirements.txt`
+Type `sudo pip install .` in order to install Fotosort system-wide (or `pip install --user .` to install it inside your user directory).

+After creating the configuration file (see below), you can launch Fotosort by typing `fotosort` in the terminal.
+Make sure the path pip installs to is in your PATH variable.

+## Configuration file

-Next, copy the the file `fotosort.yaml.example` to `/home/youruser/.config/fotosort.yaml` and adjust it as follows:
+Copy the the file `fotosort.yaml.example` to `/home/youruser/.config/fotosort.yaml` and adjust it as follows:

  - If you want to keep the pictures on your camera / phone, set `copy_pictures` to `true`, or set it to `false` if you want to move the files instead.
  - The `extensions` should already work for you.
 If your camera produces a different file format, add the extension here.
  - Change the list of permanent output directories `perm_output_dirs` such that it contains the directories you often move pictures to, as described in scenario 1.
 Do not suffix paths with `/`.
  - Put the path to your pictures folder (including the suffix `/`) next to `temp_output_prefix`.
 This is where temporary output paths will be created, as described in scenario 2.

-You can now launch Fotosort with `python3 run.py`
+ You may now launch fotosort.

 # Using Fotosort